Getting Started

 An overview of the Trailkeep platform and what it is built for.

-Trailkeep covers the full lifecycle of a multi-day trip: gear planning, trip coordination, safety monitoring, and a chat channel that works on spotty signal.
+Trailkeep covers the full lifecycle of a multi-day trip: gear planning, trip coordination, and safety monitoring.

 The problem it solves